AdaCore/spark2014/lrm/source/introduction.rst

    * Similar for refinement of null state or caches in functions.

    * This is the idea of stepping outside of the language.

 #.
-Go through all the higher-level requirements and trace down to these where possible.

-#.
 Explain what D1, D2 and rel2 actually mean.